 Arnica Montana acts as an anti-inflammatory and has even been indicated as a way to speed the absorption of internal bleeding back into the body.

 Medications made from this plant are often thought of as a preferential treatment for leg ulcers in diabetic patients.

 Arnica Montana is thought to be an effective herbal treatment for bacterial infections, including salmonella and listeria.
 Comprehensive testing has not been performed to prove or disprove this.

-It is possible that arnica can speed up the healing process after a surgical procedure, and as an anaesthetic to reduce pain during surgery, including dental procedures.
+It is possible that arnica can speed up the healing process after a surgical procedure, and as an anesthetic to reduce pain during surgery, including dental procedures.